variantstudios/bjcsteel.com/_projects/hudick-excavating-expansion.md

   thumbnail_image_path: The image should be a jpg scaled and cropped to 320px wide by 230px tall.
   large_image_path: The image should be a jpg scaled and cropped to 850px wide by 600px tall.
 ---

+BJC Furnished and erected addition to existing building.